These behaviors may seem impolite on the surface but they are harmless underneath. Knowing this could save your friendship with an introvert.

 If you’re friends with an introvert, they may have offended you once or twice.
 Try not to take it personally.
 Introverts are amazing people who value deep connections with their friends, but they’re also full of personality-related quirks that might seem rude.
-They’d feel terrible to know that their behavior came across that way, especially to someone they hold dear.
+Most of us “quiet ones” would feel terrible to know that our behavior came across that way, especially to someone we hold dear.

-As an introvert, I am all too aware that sometimes my quirks strike some as hurtful.
-Over the years, I’ve picked up on a few things that my non-introverted friends generally find rude, but they’re just the natural extension of being someone who needs quiet moments to feel like myself.
+As an introvert, I am all too aware that sometimes my quirks are hurtful.
+Over the years, I’ve picked up on a few things that my extroverted friends find rude — but they’re not meant to be rude, they are just the natural extension of being someone who needs quiet moments to feel like myself.

 Here are three introverted behaviors that may seem impolite on the surface but are actually harmless underneath.
 Knowing how introverted “quirks” work could one day save your friendship with an introvert!